evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 This is much better than using the random writer on eyeball value.

 ## exercise
 How do the writers compare on a variety of different specs?
 Can you come up with a even better program writer?
-Explain why a writer might be performing better than another using `M`.
 Explore these questions by [using the synthesizer code here](https://gist.github.com/evanthebouncy/ffa855eac2caa38716b3bc8d8b62645a).

 ## up next
-Next time we will fine-tune a language model for the program writer.
+The next post cover how to automatically train a program writer using language modeling.

 -- evan 2022-08-12